Projects Funded

 The Brain

 The fibromyalgia group did experience mild flu-like symptoms after injection of the LPS (the immune challenge), but they were gone within 24 hours.* This was surprising because the dose used was substantially less than any other studies involving this same type of immune challenge.
-However, it shows that fibromyalgia patients are extremely sensitive to very subtle immune challenges.
+However, it shows that fibromyalgia patients are extremely sensitive to very subtle immune challenges, and this is documented in the first published report for this project.

 Brain temperature significantly increased in the fibromyalgia group (roughly 1° F), but it did not change in the healthy group.
 “The most significant group difference in brain temperature was in the right thalamus,” says Younger.
 “A higher temperature in this area may indicate an abnormally increased inflammatory response.”